-Unless living inside a cave for 10 years, you probably heard about Bitcoin (BTC).
+Unless you've been living inside a cave for 10 years, you've likely heard about Bitcoin (BTC).
 The world's most famous cryptocurrency is based on proof of work and is seen as a store of value for many investors.

-An easy to transact at a low cost & a digital store of value.CryptoLists.com
+Bitcoin is the world's most well-known cryptocurrency; easy to transact at a low cost & often seen as a digital store of value.CryptoLists.com

 Utility of Bitcoin?